shufanhe/MyRecipe/docs/iteration_report_6.md

 Still Needs Completion
 ----------------
 1. Shufan:
+   - Incorporate a seperate table for ingredients in the database
+   - Unit tests for edit/delete reviews, and notifications.
 2. Khanh:

 3. Diana: Tags need to be completed, figured out a way to get the input from the user.
 Need to work on getting the recipes to show up with the respective diet tag.
 Once, I am able to implement this, I think categories will be implemented similarly and get that done.
 Cards on categories are still not aligning as they should, working on being able to align them.